RE:View Raiders of the Lost Ark

 This film was meant from the start to be a pastiche of the old Republic serials, and nobody is better at polishing pastiche than Stephen Spielberg.
 The effects aren’t as stunning as they used to be but the cheese factor more than makes up for them.
 The practical effects and stunts are still picture-perfect.
 The cinematography remains stunning.

-Indiana Jones, after the movie, became a mega-monster is a pretty mixed bag.
+Indiana Jones became a pop culture mega-monster.
 He has appeared in every type of media, known and unknown.

 The other films in the series have likewise been mixed.
 One, great (Temple of Doom).
 One, okay, I guess (Last Crusade).
 And one, why did you do this to Indy?
 (Crystal Skull)